Skip to Content

 Precautions for Outdoor Activities

-1. Stick to open trails and avoid tall grass.
+1. Stick to open trails—avoid bushy areas.

-2. Watch where you step and rest.
+2. Scan the ground where you step or sit.

 Protective Clothing and Gear